gemshub/GEMSGUI/README.md

 This GEMS3GUI repository contains the source code and default resources for GEM-Selektor v.3 - the interactive package for thermodynamic modelling of aquatic (geo)chemical systems by Gibbs Energy Minimization using a built-in GEMS3K chemical solver.

-### Briefly about GEM-Selektor v.3 ###
+## Briefly about GEM-Selektor v.3 ##

-Always under development.
 Distributed "as is" by the Laboratory for Waste Management (LES) of the Paul Scherrer Institute (PSI) with two purposes:

 * to promote the GEM method and software into research community;
 * to gather the users feedback - vital for making the software more functional and reliable.

 Permission to use the GEM-Selektor software is hereby granted free of charge for educational and research purposes, subject to acceptance of Terms and Conditions of Use.
-In particular, in any publication of your results obtained using the GEM-Selektor code, please, cite this web page address (http://gems.web.psi.ch) and the following papers:
+In particular, in any publication of your results obtained using the GEM-Selektor code, please, cite the web page (http://gems.web.psi.ch) and the following papers:

 * Kulik D.A., Wagner T., Dmytrieva S.V., Kosakowski G., Hingerl F.F., Chudnenko K.V., Berner U. (2013): GEM-Selektor geochemical modeling package: revised algorithm and GEMS3K numerical kernel for coupled simulation codes.
 Computational Geosciences 17, 1-24.
 * Wagner T., Kulik D.A., Hingerl F.F., Dmytrieva S.V.
 (2012): GEM-Selektor geochemical modeling package: TSolMod library and data interface for multicomponent phase models.
 Canadian Mineralogist 50, 1173-1195.